 NAEP mathematics results for grades 4 and 8 are reported as average scores on a 0-500 scale.
 Because NAEP scales are developed independently for each subject, scores cannot be compared across subjects.
+In addition to reporting an overall mathematics score for each grade, NAEP results are reported as percentages of students performing at or above the Basic and Proficient levels and at the Advanced level, as described in the framework.

-In addition to reporting an overall mathematics score for each grade, scores are reported at five percentiles to show trends in results for students performing at lower (10th and 25th percentiles), middle (50th percentile), and higher (75th and 90th percentiles) levels.
+Scores are also reported at five percentiles to show trends in results for students performing at lower (10th and 25th percentiles), middle (50th percentile), and higher (75th and 90th percentiles) levels.